Builders and Innovators: Conversation with Nick Mehta

 You're engaged with your family.
 You have a high growth business.
 How do you keep the wheels turning and not break down?

-Like what is your secret?
+Like, what is your secret?
 Lots of coffee.

-And my chief of staff kind of works on the communication sides of things.
+So I definitely have a great assistant and a chief of staff and my chief of staff kind of works on the communication sides of things.

-My assistant obviously works on all the crazy calendaring, and I'm sure you have similar craziness in your schedule as well.
+My assistant obviously works on all the crazy calendaring and I'm sure you have similar craziness in your schedule as well.

 So there's some of that logistics that's can't be underrated because it allows me to just stay focused and all that.